6. RewriteRule Flags¶

 Forbidden status.

-The following rule will forbid .exe
+The following rule will forbid .exe files from being downloaded from

 your server.